Online Permit Application

 Apply for your permit to shoot on state-owned property and track your permit status.

-The California Film Commission is open, but our permit coordinators are still working remotely.
-Even though the State reopened on June 15, we advise everyone to obey all State, County, and City orders in effect regarding Covid 19 safety.
+The California Film Commission is open, and our permit coordinators are working a hybrid remote/office schedule.
+While the pandemic has eased, we advise everyone to obey all State, County, and City orders in effect regarding Covid 19 safety.
 Applications will be processed on a case-by-case basis.

 The California Department of Corrections and Rehabilitation is now considering filming requests on a case-by-case basis.
 See their website here: Office of Public and Employee Communications (OPEC) – CDCR.
 Other State buildings and facilities will consider filming on a case-by-case basis.

 Please refer to the state Safely reopening California – Coronavirus COVID-19 Response for more general information.

 Contact Permit Team Manager Eric Klosterman with any questions or concerns or call 323-817-4105.

 Welcome to the permit application system.
 You will need to create a new account to begin using the new system.
 Your login will be the email address that you use to create the account.
 You will be asked to request a key each time you want to log in.
 The key will be emailed to you.
 You will then be sent to the application home page where you can create an application or view applications you have already started or submitted.
 Find more helpful instructions by clicking the yellow box below.

 All state permit applications must be submitted four (4) business days / 96 hours (weekends and holidays are not considered business days) prior to the first prep/shoot day.
 Caltrans ramp and lane closures require a minimum of at least twelve (12) business days in advance of prep/shoot; freeway closures require a minimum of sixteen (16) business days.

 Monitor Payments and Permit Issuance: The California Film Commission cannot issue permits until all estimated monitor fees and other cost recovery payments have been received by the permit staff.
 This rule applies to all permit requests without exception.